Site Overlay

 Patient Engagement and Support: They interact with clients, assist them with activities, help them gain independence, and encourage participation in health-promoting leisure activities.

-Assessment and Observation: RTAs assist with patient assessments, observe and record client behavior, and provide information to the RT to help in planning and evaluating treatment.
+Assessment and Observation: RTAs assist with patient assessments, observe and record client behavior, and provide information to the RT to support planning and evaluation of treatment.

 Program Support: Responsibilities include setting up and preparing for treatments, cleaning and storing equipment, and helping with referrals for aftercare services.